 Location: Nor Noni, Cameroon

 The project plants trees endemic to the western highlands of Guatemala, with a focus on cultivating those most affected by over-harvesting and best-suited for environmental remediation.
-There is an emphasis on the fundamental needs of the forest for nature, soil health, and water-capture.

 Location: Highlands of Guatemala